bbauska/Coursera-Bootstrap/readme.md

 which will be used to control the sliding action of the carousel.

 Which means that we can pause and resume the sliding action of our carousel.
-And we\'ll activate these buttons from JavaScript.
+And we&apos;ll activate these buttons from JavaScript.

 <h4>Exercise (Video): Bootstrap and JQuery (9)</h4>

-Many of the Bootstrap\'s JavaScript-based components provide us with a mechanism to control some of the features of these components by writing JavaScript code, in particular, by writing code Using the jQuery syntax.
+Many of the Bootstrap&apos;s JavaScript-based components provide us with a mechanism to control some of the features of these components by writing JavaScript code, in particular, by writing code Using the jQuery syntax.

-We\'re going to explore this index exercise by using some JavaScript-based controls for our Carousel that we included in the index.html page in the previous exercise.
+We&apos;re going to explore this index exercise by using some JavaScript-based controls for our Carousel that we included in the index.html page in the previous exercise.